Famous Pool Sharks (and some sexy ones too)

 The best pool stroke: Michael "Train" Coltrain, Andrew "The Gent" Gentry, "Marvelous" Marvin Henderson, "Champagne" Ed

-Kelly, Johnny "Irish" Lineen, "Cowboy" Jimmy Moore, Danny Searcy, Harold Worst, Alton "Babyface" Whitlow
+Kelly, Johnny "Irish" Lineen, "Cowboy" Jimmy Moore, Denny Searcy, Harold Worst, Alton "Babyface" Whitlow

 Andrew "The Gent" Gentry was the best player in Nashville when I was

 running there; he would take on even the best pros at his specialty, bank.
 I saw

 him play Buddy Hall, Truman Hogue, "Little" David Howard, and other top-notch

 road players.
 Gentry had the most amazing slip stroke: he would pull the stick